tebeka/talks/conda-pyconil-2017/playbook.md

 Note the we got unixodbc as well.

     $ ls /miniconda/lib/*odbc*

+conda install not just Python packages but also system libraries - and more...
     $ exit

 OK.
-So how do we work with conda?
+So now that you're convinced - How do we work with conda?

 We have two options, install Anaconda or Miniconda.
 Anaconda comes bundled with many packages and unpacked is about 1.9GB.
 Miniconda comes with Python and